Skip to content

 You can see the runtimes

-run_python dict Provide the Python file's Wherobots Managed Storage S3 path.
+run_python dict Provide the Python file's S3 path.
+Wherobots Managed Storage and Storage Integration S3 paths are supported.
 You can use either run_python or run_jar, not both.
 Takes the following keys: uri:(str) and args: (list[str]).

 poll_logs bool Enables Log polling when set to True.
 True, False